-In this series of six blog posts called “Why Camp,” we’ll focus on the value of camp.
+In this blog series called “Why Camp,” we’ll focus on the value of camp.
 What makes camp an ideal growth environment for kids?
 How does camp prepare young people for college and for life?
 How is achievement at camp, like earning a rank in an activity department, connected to achievement at school and in extracurriculars?

 Why Camp: An Ideal Learning Environment for Kids

 We hear often from parents about their children’s positive experiences in Aloha Foundation programs.
 Campers, too, give enthusiastic reviews: camp is so fun—but also a place of learning, growth, and support.
 So what gives?
 What’s the secret sauce… the magic touch?
 Well, we can’t give away ALL of our secrets, but here’s a peek into some of what is happening behind the scenes:

 FOR KIDS, BY DESIGN

 The camp environment is created to support kids’ growth.